 Per the above, this pesto celebrates hand-chopping.
 Correspondingly, if you're serious about making good pesto using the hand-chop technique you'll need a sharp (preferably large, single blade) mezzaluna, or a good knife.
-The sharpness of your blade absolutely matters - you don't want to bruise or tear your basil.
+The sharpness of your blade absolutely matters because you don't want to bruise or tear your basil.
 Whatever you use to chop, make sure it has a sharp blade or the basil will turn dark.
 Chopping the ingredients will take twenty minutes or so.
 Once you chop your ingredients, you'll form them into a cake, pictured above.
 You add olive oil to this cake, and it's magic - below.

 There are a number of great ways to keep basil fresh until you’re ready to use it.
 If you think you’ll use it within a day or two, keep the basil in a jar of water on your countertop.
 The way you’d keep a bouquet of flowers.
 If you think it will be a few days beyond that, treat the basil like you would salad greens.
 Give the basil a gentle wash, then wrap the leaves in a clean kitchen towel or paper towels, place this in a baggie, and refrigerate until ready to use.

 Favorite Ways to Use Pesto